maybe-Sk1/obsidian-sync/Readme.md

 	  This should work without fault, as there is no edge cases where the bullet would be above an enemy without it meaning to collide with it.

-	ssues that arise when implementing:
+	Issues that arise when implementing:
 	- Can a ship fire a bullet above the enemy?
 		No, since the bullet spawning method makes a bullet above at the ship's x and y+1 position and thus spawning above the ship.
 		Hence, for a bullet to spawn above the enemy, the ship must be in the same position as  the enemy which **SHOULD** cause a collision between ship and enemy before the bullet